ahmed-n-abdeltwab/blog/_posts/2025-11-17-how-to-prepare-for-gsoc.md

 ---

 ### 2. Read the Project Documentation

-Before writing any code, read the documentation.
+Before writing any code, **read the documentation**.
+This is a very important step, but many people ignore it.
+Sometimes we spend hours trying to understand a task, while the answer is already written in the docs.
+Reading documentation saves you time — you benefit from the time others already spent writing it.
+So don’t skip this skill.

-Clone the project, install the dependencies, and set up the development environment.
+Start by cloning the project, installing the dependencies, and setting up the development environment.

-Look for important files like:
+Look for important files such as:

-- `CONTRIBUTING.md`
+* `CONTRIBUTING.md`
-- `README.md`
+* `README.md`
-- Developer setup guides
+* Developer setup guides
-- Architecture or technical docs
+* Architecture or technical documents

-Your ability to install and run a project locally is a real skill.
+Being able to install and run a project locally is a real skill.
 The faster you understand the setup, the faster you can contribute.

 ---